ZachBeta/ruby_ai_llm_bot_for_good_discord/WORKLOGS.md

   * [x] pay open router to use other models

 🔄 NOW
+* [ ] handle incoming username - looks like it gives us a discord user id gotta find the api docs

 🎯 NEXT
 - [ ] Evaluate running bot on pairing